 Posted on 24 June 2020

-Dr Glenn Hurst has been named the winner of the RSC’s Higher Education Teaching Award - the fourth member of the chemistry department at York to win the award.
+Dr Glenn Hurst has been named the winner of the RSC’s Higher Education Teaching Award - the fourth member of the Department of Chemistry at York to win the award.
 Professors Paul Walton and Gideon Davies have been awarded the RSC’s Rita and John Cornforth Award.

 Dr Hurst won his award for impactful work in green chemistry teaching resulting in national and international renown, and particularly for the innovative use of social media in higher education.

 His work is centred around using innovative approaches to help students engage with and contextualise chemistry with an emphasis on green and sustainable chemistry, helping them address real-world problems as outlined by the United Nations Sustainable Development Goals.

 After receiving the award, Dr Hurst said: “I wish to thank the brilliant students of Chemistry at York together with my inspirational and supportive colleagues across the institution.
 It is a real honour for me to receive such a prestigious award so early in my career and for that I am very grateful.

 “Looking ahead, I am excited to see developments in interdisciplinary teaching strategies focused around global challenges and the potential use of virtual reality as a tool to support practical teaching and visualisation.”

 The Walton-Davies team won their award for groundbreaking research into the extraction of sugars from cellulose to provide a rich source of sustainable biofuel known as cellulosic bioethanol.
 Cellulose is naturally resistant to break down into its constituent sugar molecules, which hinders its use as a feedstock for bioethanol.
 However, the team has focused research on a group of enzymes called lytic polysaccharide monooxygenases which significantly enhance the breakdown of cellulose, enabling it to be used as a feedstock for fuel production.